 “They’ve each got weapons holsters for, well, weapons,” Tom smiled as Larry and Amanda got on one of the Quads, Larry sliding his bow into the weapons holster while Amanda had a crossbow on her back and a pouch of bolts opposite to her machete.

 “Now,” Tobi’s voice was tense.
-Thirty seconds later he had activated the doors and a grinding noise echoed across the Mech bay and the doors began to rumble.
-I saw movement and slowly the doors began to move, now quiet as a whisper.
-They opened open about twenty feet and then stopped, allowing us to look out into a tunnel.
+Thirty seconds later, he had activated the doors.
+A grinding noise echoed across the Mech bay, and the doors began to rumble.
+I saw movement as the doors slowly began to open, now quiet as a whisper.
+They opened about twenty feet then stopped, allowing us to look out into a tunnel.
 The road was tarmacked, but the walls were still compacted dirt.
-I gave the signal and we moved out together, racing towards the exit.
-The tunnel ended after 300 metres and we launched ourselves out of a hidden entrance into blinding sunlight.
+I gave the signal, we moved out together, racing towards the exit.
+The tunnel ended after 300 metres, where we launched ourselves out of a hidden entrance into blinding sunlight.
 The others closed their visors, but my helmet was open.
-However a minute later the smart glasses reacted and polarised, becoming darker.
+However, a minute later, the smart glasses reacted and polarised, becoming darker.

 “Fresh air,” I heard Larry’s voice over the radio.